Kelly Ripa has finally settled on a new co-host.

 To be sure, Ripa had a significant hand in selecting her permanent co-host.
 She was upped to executive producer status in her last deal, which came in the wake of ABC's mishandling of Strahan's departure.
 Lest one forgets, Ripa was kept in the dark as ABC plotted Strahan's move from Live to Good Morning America, only to find out mere minutes before viewers did.
 She was not shy about her frustration, initially boycotting the show before returning with a mix of humor and candor about the circumstances she found herself in.

 The move isn't without complications, however.
 Seacrest has long been based in Los Angeles, where he not only oversees a production company but also hosts a local and national syndicated daily radio show.
 Though Ryan Seacrest Productions and Ryan Seacrest Enterprises will stay put in L.A., he will relocate to New York, where he'll transition his radio work.
-The latter collectively reaches nearly 35 million monthly, which is why a brand-new iHeartRadio studio has been readied for him at New York's ABC7, home of Live With Kelly and Ryan.
-He'll also continue hosting red-carpet specials for the Oscars, Grammys and Golden Globes on E! as well as ABC's New Year's Rockin' Eve, among other series.
-Seacrest's other efforts, including the series he produces (Keeping Up With the Kardashians, Shades of Blue), his fashion collection (Ryan Seacrest Distinction) and his entrepreneurial and philanthropic pursuits will continue unchanged.
+The latter collectively reaches nearly 35 million monthly, which is why a brand-new iHeartRadio studio has been readied for him at New York's ABC7, home of Live with Kelly and Ryan.
+He'll also continue hosting red carpet specials for the Oscars, Grammys and Golden Globes on E! as well as ABC's New Year's Rockin' Eve, among other series.
+Seacrest's other efforts, including the series he produces (Keeping Up with the Kardashians, Shades of Blues), his fashion collection (Ryan Seacrest Distinction) and his entrepreneurial and philanthropic pursuits will continue unchanged.

 The deal was brokered by a team that included Hansen Jacobsen, CAA and top executives from Ryan Seacrest Enterprises, COO/CFO Jeff Refold and President Kelly Mullens Brown.